 Margaux Le Gallou is specialised in European politics and institutions and has developed expertise in environmental and innovation policies.
 She is particularly interested in the circular economy and marine policy.
-She is familiar with both qualitative and quantitative methods of policy analysis, such as interviews, case studies, literature reviews, surveys and econometrics.
-She also works on communication activities, stakeholder platform and network management projects.
+She is familiar with both qualitative and quantitative methods of policy analysis, such as desk research, interviews, case studies, and surveys.
+She also works on communication activities and stakeholder platforms.

 Prior to joining Technopolis Group, Margaux worked as a trainee at the Delegation of the European Union to the United States, where she analysed and reported on science, technology and innovation policy developments.
 She also completed an internship at the Aquarium of Nausicaa (France), where she was involved in ocean literacy projects.